There are 1453 airports in Canada.

 Canada has always been at the top of the dream list for many skiers and snowboarders from all across the world.
 Home to ski resorts of all shapes and sizes, world-class facilities, dramatic scenery, challenging terrain, heli-skiing adventures, culture, sightseeing, and incredibly light and dry powder snow, Canada has everything you’re looking for in a ski holiday.

-Spread across the vast number of mountain ranges, valleys, and glaciers, there is a resort to suit the needs of every skier and snowboarder; from families and couples, to adventurers and romantics.
+Spread across a vast number of mountain ranges, valleys, and glaciers, there is a resort to suit the needs and budget of every skier and snowboarder; from families and couples, to adventurers and romantics.
 The bulk of the resorts are clustered in British Columbia (aka.
 BC).
 The most well-known is Whistler Blackcomb, located just a few hours from Vancouver on the West Coast, however, beyond this, there’s some incredible skiing at a number of other resorts including Sun Peaks, Revelstoke, Silver Star, Big White, Kicking Horse, Fernie, Panorama, Red Mountain, and Whitewater.
 In Alberta, the picturesque town of Banff boasts two world-class resorts in Sunshine Village and Lake Louise as well as the family friendly Norquay – the scenery here’s on steroids with glaciers, steep mountains, valleys and lakes as far as the eye can see.

 Hire a car and explore the famous ‘Powder Highway’ for the ultimate Canadian roadtrip, or take the family and enjoy the best resort facilities each resort has to offer.
 With convenient access to each resort via transfers from a number of international and domestic airports (and inter-resort), it’s incredibly easy and drama-free to get to your chosen ski holiday destination.

 Scout loves skiing in Canada because it has everything we look for in a ski holiday, and caters to all types of travellers.
 Firstly, there are many incredible destinations to choose from, and terrain for all ability levels.
 Secondly, most resorts are extremely efficient and have world-class facilities for lessons, rentals, accommodation, and all the extras.
-Thirdly, you can choose your resort experience – whether it’s a world-class ski resort with all the trimmings or an traditional Canadian mountain village where you can rub shoulders with the locals.
+Thirdly, you can choose your resort experience – whether it’s a world-class ski resort with all the trimmings or a traditional Canadian mountain village where you can rub shoulders with the locals.
 Finally, the scenery – the incredible mountain views, towering snow capped peaks, and forested valleys are worth the trip alone to Canada!

 What to Expect on the Slopes

 The skiing and snowboarding experience in Canada is definitely memorable.
 The best thing about the resorts in Canada is their ability to cater to every ability level and style.
 At many of the resorts you’ll find plenty of runs for beginner and intermediates (think wide, perfectly groomed runs for cruising around), as well as plenty of black/double black runs to challenge even the most advanced skier.
-Many of the resorts have designated beginner and runs for those participating in lessons so you’re away from the crowds and in the best environment to learn.
+Many of the resorts have designated beginner runs for those participating in lessons so you’re away from the crowds and in the best environment to learn.

-North America is known for its steep terrain, couloirs, and cliffs, with many resorts offering opportunities for more advanced skiers to explore off-piste, yet remain inside the resort boundaries.
+Canada is known for its steep terrain, couloirs, and cliffs, with many resorts offering opportunities for more advanced skiers to explore off-piste, yet remain inside the resort boundaries.
 Backcountry is also a major drawcard for many resorts, and most offer affordable guiding services that include the required safety equipment (highly recommended for all skiers heading into the backcountry).
 For terrain park lovers, Canada is home to some of the largest, most advanced, purpose-built terrain parks in the world.

 The chairlift infrastructure varies at each resort, however most have well developed on-snow facilities, with a wide variety of lift operations including gondolas and high-speed quads.
 Experience the incredible Peak-2-Peak gondola between Whistler and Blackcomb mountains; definitely a jaw-dropping engineering feat.
+Equally as awesome, but slightly more enchanting is the old Summit double chair at Whitewater ski resort, where there is never a lift line (even on a powder day) and the friendly locals will be more than happy to show you a few lines.
+Some resorts, such as Panorama and Red Mountain also have snow cats on which you can purchase individual rides to take you up a ridge line.

 Each ski resort in Canada offers a different experience for skiers.
 There are the resorts that are well-developed, with world-class facilities that cater especially to ski holiday makers.
 The most notable being Whistler Blackcomb and Big White, both purpose-built resorts with all the bells and whistles.
 If you’re after a happening après scene, Whistler Blackcomb is the ultimate in after-ski entertainment, with countless numbers of bars and local restaurants to explore each evening.